dmasamba/unet-pytorch/README.md

 - The code no longer uses the Carvana dataset or image formats.
 - All data loading, visualization, and training are adapted for `.npy` files from the COVID CT dataset.
 - For best results, ensure all images and masks are preprocessed and matched as described above.
+- **Safety net:** During training, only samples present in both images and masks directories are used, even if split files contain extra or missing entries.